Procedures using ultrasonic energy found to treat high blood pressure | ExBulletin

 Procedures using ultrasonic energy found to treat high blood pressure

-Minimally invasive procedures targeting nerves near the kidneys significantly increase blood pressure in hypertensive patients, according to the results of a global multicenter clinical trial led in the United Kingdom by researchers at Queen Mary University of London and Bartz Health NHS.
-It turned out to reduce to.
-Trust.
+Newswise — Minimally invasive procedures targeting nerves near the kidneys significantly increase blood pressure in hypertensive patients, according to the results of a global multicenter clinical trial led in the United Kingdom by researchers at Queen Mary University of London and Bartz.
+It turned out to be lowered to Health NHS Trust.

 Published in Lancet Presented at a conference of the American Heart Association, this procedure is hopeful for hypertensive patients who do not respond to recommended treatments (resistant hypertension) and are at very high risk for cardiovascular disease such as stroke and heart attack.
 It suggests that it may be given. ..